Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 1. `curl -s https://getcomposer.org/installer | php`
 2. `php composer.phar install --no-dev`
 3. `vendor/bin/phinx init .`
-5. Edit phinx.yml with your db details (note that default_database is really the default environment -_- -- see https://github.com/cakephp/phinx/issues/984)
+5. Edit `phinx.php` with your db details (note that default_database is really the default environment -_- -- see https://github.com/cakephp/phinx/issues/984)
 6. `vendor/bin/phinx migrate -e development` (or other environment name)
 7. Seed database using `vendor/bin/phinx seed:run`
 8. Copy the `config-private.sample.php` to `config-private.php`.
 You don't necessarily have to adjust anything here other than the DB details unless you want to change the session name (for instance, if you're hosting multiple versions of the site on one server instance.
 If so, these should be unique between sites on the same host).